-Testing the weak null, it's easier to interpret rejections, and replication is straightforward - but have to be more careful that tests catch trends in the mean Y and nothing else.
+Testing the weak null, it's easier to interpret rejections, and replication is straightforward - but have to carefully note that tests catch trends in the mean Y and nothing else.

 (One-sided nulls, e.g. $\beta \leq 0$ are not considered here.)